Escorting Sick Children

-Aviation Sans Frontières took care of 1225 sick children (four times more than 20 years ago).
-This result is thanks to its 348 escort volunteers, including one doctor and 14 nurses and firemen.
+Aviation Sans Frontières took care of 890 sick children.
+This result is thanks to its 388 escort volunteers, including one doctor and 24 doctors, nurses or firemen.

 Danielle Dubreucque, Aviation Sans Frontières volunteer, in charge of escorts for sick children.

 Translation into English by Julian Malacan

 Proof-reading in English by Chloe Anderson within the initiative PerMondo that is coordinated by the translation agency Mondo Agit